Graph Defense Diffusion Model: Experiment

+\textbf{Q: Do the additional components improve the model's defense effectiveness against various attack methods?} The answer is \textbf{Yes}, the removal of different modules negatively impacts GDDM to varying degrees.
 To gain a deeper understanding of how different components impact the model's performance, we conduct an ablation study to evaluate the contributions of the various components in GDDM: \begin{itemize} \item \textbf{GDDM w/o NFCR}: the proposed GDDM without the Node Feature-Constrained Regularizer. \item \textbf{GDDM w/o GSDR}: the proposed GDDM without the Graph Structure-Driven Refiner. \end{itemize}

 We use the hyper-parameters that achieve the best performance in our main experiment and report the results of 10 runs in Table~\ref{tab:ablation_exp}.
-The results on the chameleon dataset are provided in the Appendix~\ref{appendix:chameleon_ablation}.
 By comparing the full GDDM model with its ablation versions \textbf{GDDM w/o GSDR}, \textbf{GDDM w/o NFCR}, we observe that the Graph Structure-Driven Refiner plays a crucial role in GDDM.
 This component guides the generation process using the structure of the attacked graph, ensuring the basic graph fidelity of the denoised graph.
 Furthermore, we also observe that both feature smoothness guiding and node degree guiding consist in the Node Feature-Constrained Regularizer future enhance the defense performance.
 The above two experimental phenomena highlight the importance of graph fidelity in defending against adversarial attacks in graph diffusion models.